carlba/home-assistant-config/README.md

 https://github.com/home-assistant/hassio-addons

 ## Remove derelict entities
 Sometimes old discovered devices hangs around.
-They can be removed from HomeAssistant by removing them from the file `/config/.storage/core.device_registry.yml`
+They can be removed from HomeAssistant by

+  1. Removing them from the file `/config/.storage/core.device_registry.yml`.
+  2. Changing the name of the duplicated entry in core.entity_registry i.e light.desktop_2 -> light.desktop.
+  3. Restarting HomeAssistant.